rubensolano2/LLM-LONG-MEMORY/README.md

 - [🚀 Optimizations](#-optimizations)

-## 🌐 Introduction
+## 🌐 Introduction- project under construction
 Vera is a context-aware virtual assistant powered by OpenAI's GPT-4 and other advanced technologies.
 Unlike traditional virtual assistants, Vera stores conversations in a Neo4j database and uses this stored data to provide contextually relevant responses.

 ## 🐞 Problems to Solve

-### Excessive Information Consumption
+### Model Similarity Matching Failure

-Currently, the code faces a challenge concerning information consumption.
-An excessive amount of information is being gathered during execution, which may be affecting the efficiency and performance of the program.
-The primary task is to review and optimize the use of variables and context handling throughout the code to identify and address context accumulation.
+The model currently faces a challenge in accurately identifying similarity between nodes and the query, which is critical for providing contextually relevant responses.
+Efforts are ongoing to address this issue and improve the model's accuracy in similarity matching.

 #### Steps for resolution:

-1. **Variable Review**: Conduct a thorough review of the variables used in the code to understand their role and how they are contributing to information consumption.
+1. **Model Evaluation**: Conduct a thorough evaluation of the model to understand the root cause of the similarity matching failure.

-2. **Context Handling Analysis**: Analyze how context is being handled throughout the code, and how this may be contributing to excessive information consumption.
+2. **Model Improvement**: Explore and implement alternative models or optimization techniques to enhance similarity matching accuracy.

-3. **Optimization**: Implement necessary optimizations to reduce information consumption and improve code efficiency.
+3. **Testing and Validation**: Perform extensive testing to validate the improvements and ensure that the similarity matching issue has been resolved.

-4. **Testing and Validation**: Perform tests to validate that the implemented optimizations have resolved the issue without introducing new problems.
+4. **Community Contributions**: Encourage community contributions by providing detailed information about the issue and inviting suggestions or solutions through [Issues](https://github.com/rubensolano2/LLM-LONG-MEMORY/issues) or [Pull Requests](https://github.com/rubensolano2/LLM-LONG-MEMORY/pulls).

-Any contribution to help resolve this issue is very welcome.
+Any contribution to help resolve these issues is very welcome.
 If you have any suggestions or solutions, feel free to open a [new Issue](https://github.com/rubensolano2/LLM-LONG-MEMORY/issues) or submit a [Pull Request](https://github.com/rubensolano2/LLM-LONG-MEMORY/pulls).